No Goodbye Tonight

 All the family stood around on the hard frozen

-ground, stood then nieces and nephews who knew
+ground, there stood nieces and nephews who knew

 His brother and wife with stood with others on his plot.